cnburnett/beverleyhoskins.gihub.io/README.md

-A celebration of the life of the wonderful Beverley Ann Hoskins
+Celebrating the wonderful Beverley Ann Hoskins

 <img src="./assets/bev_frontspiece.jpg" alt="Beverley Ann Hoskins portrait"/>

 Beverley Ann Hoskins <br>
 April 21, 1947 - May 5, 2024

-Celebration of Life
+A Celebration of Life will be held on Sunday, May 26, 2024 from 1 - 3 PM<br>
-Sunday, May 26, 2024 1 - 3 pm<br>
+in the Shoctor Theatre Lobby, Citadel Theatre<br>
-Shoctor Theatre Lobby<br>
+9828 101A Ave<br>
-9828 101A Ave, Edmonton, AB T5J 3C6
+Edmonton AB T5J 3C6

 # About Beverly